krishnaNallasingu/Smart_Grid_BTP-1/README.md

 3. **MODIS (NASA)**: Provides data for large-scale monitoring with daily updates, but lower spatial resolution.
 4. **Commercial Providers** (like Planet, DigitalGlobe): For high-resolution imagery, though it’s usually not free.

+please find the dataset for Hyderabad Region from 2016 to 2024 each month divided by 4 tiles [Here](https://drive.google.com/drive/folders/1bWB2LT8_bcCajKVvWzbV-QbHvkMqp4Yj?usp=sharing)

 You’ll also need auxiliary data, such as:
 - **Climate data** (temperature, precipitation, etc.)
 - **Topographic data** (elevation, slope)